Daohub-io/beaker-whitepaper/Whitepaper.md

 protocols and still maintain high standards of safety.

-Beaker is a minimal open-source exokernel protocol that serves as a building block for establishing secure and scalable organizationorganisations.
+Beaker is a minimal open-source exokernel protocol that serves as a building block for establishing secure and scalable organizations.
 Beaker enables organizations that will grow in complexity and will require long term extensibility.

-Using Beaker, users can establish an organizationorganisation on the blockchain with a much higher level of confidence in it's stability and security.
-The safety model Beaker provides not only reduces risk, but allows organizationorganisations to be designed in a much more flexible and robust manner.
+Using Beaker, users can establish an organization on the blockchain with a much higher level of confidence in it's stability and security.
+The safety model Beaker provides not only reduces risk, but allows organizations to be designed in a much more flexible and robust manner.

-The exokernel model of Beaker allows organizationorganisations to freely define their own systems and procedures, but within a safe and controlled environment.
+The exokernel model of Beaker allows organizations to freely define their own systems and procedures, but within a safe and controlled environment.
-The Beaker kernel provides the building blocks and primitives that organizationorganisations need to build more nuanced governance models to suit their use case.
+The Beaker kernel provides the building blocks and primitives that organizations need to build more nuanced governance models to suit their use case.
 Most critically, by using the primitives Beaker provides, designers of these systems will then be able to demonstrate these security guarantees to others without requiring manual-code verification.